Simple Vegetarian Jollof Rice

 • What is the best pot to use?
 I use a deep pot that is non stick.
 The rice will triple in size so something that can contain all the rice is important.
 This also allows the rice to cook evenly.

 • Can I switch the spices?
 You are welcome to switch up the spices, just make sure to add enough.
-For this recipe I went a bit overboard with the spices because the rice will triple in size, and if you are too conservative on the amount you use, the rice might be bland.
+For this recipe I went a bit overboard with the spices because the rice will triple in size, and if you are too conservative on the amount of spices you use, the rice might be bland.

 • Can I make this recipe oil free?
 You are more than welcome to sub the oil for water.
 But, oil does bring out the sweetness of the onions when sautéed.
-I have made it without oil and its tastes great
+I have made it without oil and its tastes great.

 • My rice did not cook evenly; what did I do wrong?
 There are few reason why the rice might not have cooked evenly.
 1. The heat is not evenly spreading through the pot.
 I will suggest using a big pot to make sure that there is enough heat going through the rice to cook it well.
 2. You did not fold/stir the rice well.
 Stirring and turning the rice at the bottom to the top ensures that the heat transfers easily in the pot and the bottom is not burned/cooked leaving the top raw